That news comes from a Gallup survey of about 1,000 U.S. adults (aged 18 and older) polled by phone less than three weeks ago.

 Want to buck the trends seen in the Gallup poll?

-First, check in with your doctor about healthy exercise program, especially if you've been idle a while.and a safe
+First, check in with your doctor about healthy weight loss and a safe exercise program, especially if you've been idle a while.

 Next, consider the CDC's recommendation for adult physical activity: Get at least 30 minutes of moderate-intensity physical activity on five or more days of the week.